lyndsey-ferguson/medium-post-fastlane/README.md

 There, it looks for the _lane_ you requested.
 Think of `fastlane` as a road that allows you to arrive at a destination.

 In the above examples, we are telling `fastlane` to take the `build` lane so that we get a built product quickly.
 However, as part of that drive, we have to take a small detour on a different lane, to enable or disable push notifications.
+When it "returns" from those other lanes, it runs the `gym` action to build the iOS app.

 We could also just call `fastlane` and tell it to use the `enable_push` lane directly if we only wanted the project to be set up with push enabled.
 This could be useful if we had a more complex lane that would set up our project in a special way.